Discover more from Thoughts on Writing

 Is it a coincidence that the dominant school of thought throughout this period has been Brand Purpose?
 We’ve been talking about it since at least 2010 and it has never been more in the ascendant.

 What can we read into this?
-Well, I recently came across a quote from Eric Weinstein – eccentric mathematician, cultural commentator and (most relevantly) MD of Tech Valley investment firm Thiel Capital.
+Well, I recently came across a quote from Eric Weinstein – eccentric mathematician, cultural commentator and (most relevantly) MD of Silicon Valley investment firm Thiel Capital.
 It came up in another context, but immediately brought to mind brand purpose.
 The quote:

 “The idealism of every age is the cover story for its greatest heist.”